BlackSnufkin/BYOVD/README.md

 ## Disclaimer :loudspeaker:
-**BYOVD** is for **educational and research purposes only**.
+**The BYOVD Project** is for **educational and research purposes only**.
 The author is not responsible for any misuse or damage caused by these programs.
 Always seek explicit permission before using these tools on any system.